QueenOverlord/The-Cognitive-Architecture-Project/concepts/The Fundamentals of Prompt Engineering.md

 ---
 Status: #evergreen

-# The Fundamentals of Prompt Engineering
+# CONCEPT: The Fundamentals of Prompt Engineering

 > [!summary] Strategic Directive
 > This document is the foundational cornerstone for all prompt engineering work.
 It consolidates the essential, non-negotiable principles and components required to craft effective, reliable, and high-quality prompts.
 Mastery of these fundamentals is the prerequisite for any advanced technique.